FAQ

 Will buses be moved away from Elielinaukio?

 The decisions in this matter are made by HSL/City of Helsinki, and the architectural competition does not take a stand on the traffic arrangements as such.
-The starting point for the development of the area is that the current bus traffic on Elielinaukio can be relocated i.a. to the Kamppi terminal.
+The starting point for the development of the area is that the current bus traffic on Elielinaukio can be relocated i.a. to the Kamppi terminal and partly be replaced by new tramlines.

 How are pedestrians taken into account?